 Michael Baugh CDBC CPDT-KSA

-Trouble is we treat our little dogs differently in ways that quite understandably lead to aggressive behavior.
+Trouble is, we treat our little dogs differently in ways that understandably lead to aggressive behavior.
 More than half of the small dog aggression cases I see are related to how the dog is handled.
 Most of those are owner-directed aggression cases.
-In other words, the way we are touching, holding, swooping in and picking up, poking, prodding and otherwise fussing with our little dogs is causing the problem.
-We are startling them, scaring them, and generally pissing them off multiple times per day.
+The way we are touching, holding, swooping in and picking up, poking, prodding and otherwise fussing with our little dogs is causing the problem.
+We are startling them, scaring them, and pissing them off multiple times per day.
 We do it when they are playing, when they’re eating, resting, even when they’re sleeping.
-Our little 8 pound friend is minding her own business and here we come out of now where (20 times her size), yammering away on our iPhone, bag on our shoulder, big primate mit-of-a-hand shoveling under her to lift her airborne without so much as a “good morning, sweetie.”
+Our little 8 pound friend is minding her own business.
+Here we come out of nowhere (20 times her size), yammering away on our iPhone, bag on our shoulder.
+Then our big primate mit-of-a-hand shovels under her and lifts her airborne without so much as a “good morning, sweetie.”

 Think for a minute what that must feel like for her.
 Seriously.
 Take a moment and give it some thought.

 I’ve literally seen someone flip a small dog off their lap with their knee.
 Can’t do that with a Mastiff.
 Wouldn’t dare with a Malinois.
-But, the Maltese, the Miniature this-or-that are fair game?
+But, the Maltese and the Miniature this-or-that is fair game?
 No. Just because we can do something with our dogs does not mean we should.

-People are shocked when their dog bites them.
+It shocks people when their dog bites them.
 They tell me it was unprovoked.
 Thing is we are provoking our little dogs every day.
 It’s not shocking at all.
-Animals who feel out-of-control and threatened will do what is needed to protect themselves.
+Animals who feel out-of-control and threatened will do what they need to protect themselves.
 We can relate to that.

 Treat your Chihuahua like a Mastiff.